-Afterwards, you have the summary and discounts part where you can multiple your item with a quantity field and assign certain markups and discounts, if needed.
+Afterwards, you have the summary and discounts part where you can multiply your item with a quantity field and assign certain markups and discounts if needed.

 The last part in regards to the payment path (where and how is the money sent through the submission?), is to add one or more payment gateways to your online form.
 CaptainForm is integrated with 11 payment gateways, which include PayPal, PayPal Pro, PayPal PayFlow, Braintree, Authorize.net, Sage Pay, Stripe, PayU.ro, FreshBooks, Sisow and PayFast.